cmcfet/FinalProject/readme-dash.md

 A few more things to note:
 1. If you installed any new libraries using pip, be sure to add that library in requirements.txt file.
 2. For datafiles, upload the files into your project folder and use relative paths to access your files. e.g., if you created a folder called 'data' in your project root and uploaded your 'my-data.csv' file into this folder, then you can create a dataframe using `df = pd.read_csv('data/my-data.csv')`
-3. Dash works well with ploty-express library only.
+3. Dash works well with plotly-express library only.
 Seaborn and Matplotlib figures need some extra steps before they can be displayed on Dash.
-Refer: https://stackoverflow.com/questions/49851280/showing-a-simple-matplotlib-plot-in-plotly-dash
+Refer eg3-matplotlib-image.py file to see an example.
  So I would highly encourage you to only use Plotly-express module for this assignment
+4. There are a few more example files in this repository; example of callback function, etc..
+You can run each one individually for e.g, running `python 'eg3-matplotlib-image.py` runs only this file.
+You can delete all these example files as required.
- 4. You can edit your project files using the 'Open Editor' button on the top navigation bar of your google cloud shell terminal
+5. You can edit your project files using the 'Open Editor' button on the top navigation bar of your google cloud shell terminal

 # Selenimum references
 * https://selenium-python.readthedocs.io/installation.html